avolgha/astato/README.md

 The name comes from the 85. element of the periodic system called `Astatine`.
 The name used here is the spanish version of the element because it sounded cooler than the english word.

+## » How to use

+There are _two_ different things you can do with this tool:

+1. create complete projects
+2. create code samples

+### » How to create projects

+Just run `astato` from the command line.
+Then there should be a guide you can follow.
+If you have any questions about the behaviour, feel free to open an issue here.

+### » How to create code samples

+Generating code samples is a bit more complex.
+But the only thing you have to now is this theme: `astato add <sample>`.
+At `<sample>` you have to add the name of the sample you want to generate.
+Currently, there is no way to list them all without looking into the source code of the project.
+In the `src/addTemplate` directory, you can see all the templates you could use.
+Just add one of them and you are ready to go :)

 ## » Installation

 To install the tool, you have to install it.